softwaresaved/common-form-questions/questions/application-questions.md

 # Application Questions

 ## Introduction
-These questions are mainly about how competitive applications for things, such as Fellows, Open Call etc
+These questions pertain to applications for pgrammes or activities (e.g. the Fellowship Programme and Open Call for Projects)

 ## Application Questions(AQ)
 Questions will appear as the heading of the section